I suggest to play this March Music to add more atmosphere while reading this blog.

 1330 Emperor Ludwig after he returned from wars in Italy founded Monastery Ettal.

 (“Kloster Ettal”).
 The monastery was later completed in Baroque stile and is an important pilgrimage site.
 An old Romanic tower (above Sheilas head) is still preserved.
-Emperor Ludwig gave the monastery a statue called “Ettaler Madonna” which he brought from Italy.
+Emperor Ludwig gave the monastery a small statue called “Ettaler Madonna” which he brought from Italy.
 The statue in an event that caused a little sensation was stolen and mysteriously reappeared in the late 1980’s.
-Astonishing view information about that event can be found in the internet.
+Astonishing few information about that event can be found in the internet.

 Ettal produces beer and liquer in Ettal, but also in Hessen but with the original recipe.